thephpleague/csv/docs/9.0/reader/record-mapping.md

 > inject the instance into the class private property `observedOn`.

 This attribute will override the automatic resolution and enable fine-tuning type casting.
-It can be used on class properties and methods regardless of their visibility.
+It can be used on class properties and methods regardless of their visibility and their type.

 The attribute can take up to three (3) arguments which are all optional: